Affix As A Patch

 Morphology is the study of how words are formed and structured.
 A crucial aspect of morphology is the use of affixes, which are linguistic units that attach to roots or stems to alter their meaning or grammatical function.
 Let's break down the types of affixes:

 The application of affixes is a highly productive process, allowing for the creation of a vast lexicon from a relatively small set of root words.
-The meaning added by an affix can be highly nuanced, ranging from simple negation (as with "un-") to complex grammatical functions (as with tense markers like "-ed").
+Also, the meaning added by an affix can be highly nuanced, ranging from simple negation (as with "un-") to complex grammatical functions (as with tense markers like "-ed").
 The precision and productivity of affixation demonstrate the power of modifying existing units to create new meanings.

 Software Patches: Incremental Code Modification